Book Indexing Is a Home Business Opportunity

 Book indexing is not a get-rich-quick scheme, nor is it a way to passive income.
 However, it produces a reasonable return for the time required.
-Typically, publishers pay $2-5 per page indexed.
-A 350-page book will therefore earn the indexer $700-1750.
-Working full-time, a competent indexer, with some experience, should be able to index such a book within a week.
+Typically, publishers pay $2 to $5 per page indexed.
+A 350-page book will therefore earn the indexer $700 to $1750.
+Working full-time, a competent indexer with some experience should be able to index such a book within a week.

 Can’t Machines Do the Job?

 A computer can produce a concordance.
 This is a list of every word that appears in a book, with a page reference for each appearance.
-A concordance can be manipulated to some extent, for example to remove unwanted “stop words” such as a, the, some, perhaps.
+A concordance can be manipulated to some extent; for example, to remove unwanted “stop words” such as a, the, some, and perhaps.